-The church of St. Philip and Jacob was built around 1520.
-In the eighteenth century the tower was erected and the arcades that were around the temple.
+The first church in Sękowa was endowed in 1363, when King Casimir the Great ordered the foundation of the village under the Magdeburg Law.
+Late Gothic church of St. Philip and James was built at the beginning of the 16th century.
+In the eighteenth century the tower was erected and the arcades around the church.
 The first major refurbishment of the church was conducted in 1819, and the next in the second half of the nineteenth century.
 Then the walls and the ceiling were covered with figural polychrome with neo-gothic motifs.
 The church was severely devastated during the First World War.
 During the Battle of Gorlice the wooden church material was used for the construction of trenches and for fuel.
 After the end of the war, the church was reconstructed in 1918 and then in the second half of the twentieth century.

 Cisowski B., Duda M., Szlak architektury drewnianej.
 Małopolska, Kraków 2005.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.